sogilis/Blog/site/content/posts/2020-10-27-uas_cybersecurity.md

 ## IV.
 CYBERSECURITY for privacy issues in UAS operations

 Nowadays, the privacy violation is one of the most concerned issues for public acceptance of UAS application.
-However, the general privacy is a very large term and it’s difficult to define it precisely and address this term at large, so we focus on only three aspects of this harm:
+However, the general privacy is a very large term and it’s difficult to define it precisely and to address it.
+We will focus on only three aspects of this harm:

-1) disclosure of personal information;
+1) Disclosure of personal information;
-2) illegal personal surveillance; and
+2) Illegal personal surveillance; and
-3) intrusion into private location.
+3) Intrusion into private location.

 We first analyze the likelihood of the privacy violation to determine the possible factors related to this harm, which could be used for the assessment.
-Then we propose extensions for the assessment process by adding a new step called “Privacy risk class (PRC) determination”.
+Then we propose extensions for the assessment process by adding a new step called “Privacy Risk Class (PRC) determination”.
+With the privacy harm taken into account, the objective of risk assessment is extended to maintain the harm likelihood to privacy under a certain acceptable level.

-With the privacy harm taken into account, the objective of risk assessment is extended to maintain that the likelihood of harm to privacy is also under a certain acceptable level.
 Similar to the likelihood of harms to the person’s life, the one of the privacy harm could be decomposed as shown in Figure 4.
 The combination of the two components (2) and (3) of this equation represents the likelihood that the privacy of third parties is violated after ”UAS operation out of control”.

 {{< figure src="/img/article_uas_cybersecurity/uas_cybersecurity_004.png" title="Figure 4.
-Likelihood of privacy violation" width="400" align="center">}}
+Likelihood of privacy violation" width="700" align="center">}}

-we identified three intrinsic features of a UAS operation to evaluate the likelihood of privacy violation in the case of “UAS operation out of control”:
+We identified three intrinsic features of a UAS operation to evaluate the likelihood of privacy violation in case of “UAS operation out of control”:

 - Density of operational area: urban zone vs. rural zone
-- Type of operation: BLOS vs. BVLOS
+- Type of operation: BLOS vs. BVLOS (Beyond Visual Line of Sight)
-- Level of detail of the captured image.
+- Level of detail of the captured images.

 Similar to harms introduced in the classical SORA methodology, the likelihood of privacy harm could be reduced by applying some harm barriers.
-In this extension, we address three types of harm barriers to mitigate the privacy harm:
+In this extension, we address three types of harm barriers to mitigate the privacy harms:

 -	Privacy protection filters: these algorithms reduce unnecessary information that could violate the privacy of person from the video/image such as Blurring, Pixelization, Masking, Warping
 -	 Restriction on private space: the operator avoids making a flight path across a private space